On the Road with an Elvis Impersonator

 “This is Bobby Love.”
 After years of too many late-night rehearsals and too few gigs, I knew I would never be a rich and famous rock star.
 I was through with music and ready to bow out of the whole band scene.
 Then some guy named Bobby Love called and said he needed a bass player.
 “I do fifties, sixties, oldies stuff.
 And I do an Elvis tribute.”

-It was August 16, 1977.
-Elvis, the King of Rock-n-Roll, was dead, and into the vacuum rushed a new genre of performer: the Elvis impersonator.
+Elvis, the King of Rock ’n’ Roll, died August 16, 1977, and into the vacuum rushed a new genre of performer: the Elvis impersonator.

-He Don’t Look Like Elvis is the unflinching, tragicomic true tale of the ups and downs of band life on the low end of the food chain.
-It’s the story of how I became Frankie Stone, a bass player for Elvis impersonator Bobby Love and his band, the Love Machine.
+He Don’t Look Like Elvis is the unflinching, tragicomic true tale of the ups and downs of band life on the low end of the food chain, told from the viewpoint of the author, Frank Siraguso (aka Frankie Stone), a bass player for Elvis impersonator Bobby Love and his band, the Love Machine.

 The band members try to maintain a straight face and an even keel in a traveling rock and roll fantasy circus.
 It was a fantasy fueled not only because Bobby and the band are capable of some knockout performances but also because the fans could never get enough of the King – alive, dead or otherwise.
 Audiences know Bobby isn’t Elvis but mob him anyway for scarves, autographs and kisses.